Seven Sisters Hike

 Energy snacks - slow energy release granola bars and jelly beans are good.

 Dry bags for keeping items dry.
-Plastic bags are ok.
+Plastic bags are ok if you know it’s going to be wet.

 Photo identification - Driving License/Other piece of identification.